zachmilan/zachmilan/README.md

-# Hi, my name is Zach Milan
+# Hi, my name is Zach

-## 💻 About Me
+## About Me
-I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)** with experience in embedded systems, PCB design, and hardware/software integration, with a strong interest in developing consumer-focused embedded devices.
+I’m a recent **Computer Engineering graduate from the University of Michigan (May 2025)** with experience in embedded systems, PCB design, and hardware/software integration, with an interest in developing consumer-focused embedded devices.

 ---